Mrso736/Seduction/Chapters/1-Mindset.md

 ___Visualization:___
-This visualization is a great tool to increase the amount of power you want to convey.
+This visualization is a great tool to increase the amount of confidence you want to convey.

 1. Close your eyes and relax.
 1. Remember a past experience when you felt complete confidence.